meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.0.4 =
+Added 'languages' folder for localization.
+Added an 'in_widget' attribute to tickers displayed in widgets.
+Updated 'sort' metaboxer code.

 = 1.0.3 =
 Updates.